 If we have content planned that we believe might be a difficult or triggering topic we will provide content/trigger warnings before sharing anything we feel may be sensitive.
 It is possible we may miss a topic that you believe requires a content/trigger warning, but we will always strive to improve our awareness and sensitivity.
 Please inform us if we ever do not provide a warning for something you would have liked a warning for.
 If we share something that causes you upset, please let us know immediately if you are able to, in whatever way is best for you.

 If conversation leads into a topic that one of our practitioners feels may be difficult or triggering, one of our practitioners will ask all participants to pause.
 As with planned topics, if a conversation causes you upset, and a practitioner has not addressed it, please let us know immediately if you are able, in whatever way you can.
-We will then allow space to confirm where the conversation is going, and check that everyone is happy to continue.
+We will then give space to confirm where the conversation is going, and check that everyone is happy to continue.
 If anybody is not, we will explore what the best solution is for that situation.
-Safety and comfort will always be a priority.
+Member safety and comfort will always be the priority.

 If you have any accessibility requirements, please let us know before your first session.
-This includes anything you consider to be an accessibility requirement – we do not need to know the reason unless you wish to share this with us.
+This includes anything you consider to be an accessibility requirement, and does not have to be because of a diagnosed disability – we do not need to know the reason unless you wish to share this with us.
 If your accessibility requirements change at any point, please let us know.
 We are consistently working to improve our accessibility as a company, and welcome all suggestions.

 Accessibility: Online Groups and One-To-Ones (delivered on Zoom)